github-education-resources/guide/docs/index.md

 * [Git cheat sheet][cheat-sheet]
 * Our [community forum for teachers][teacher-community]

-If you or your students don't have a lot of experience with the command-line, check out [GitHub for Mac][ghfm] and [GitHub for Windows][ghfw].
+If you or your students don't have a lot of experience with the command-line, check out [GitHub Desktop][github-desktop].

 <!-- Links -->
 [help-rename]: https://help.github.com/articles/renaming-an-organization